pour lire cette présentation en français ↗️cliquer sur le drapeau français

 In the book, the article will be published in Title I, devoted to: L'entreprise instituée Juge et Procureur d'elle-même par le Droit de la Compliance (The Entreprise instituted Judge and Prosecutor of itself by Compliance Law ).

-► Article Summary (done by the Author) : The Company is caught in the grip of Compliance Law, the jaws of which are those of Incitement (1) and Sanction that the Company must apply to ensure the effectiveness of its processes to which it is itself subject (2 ).
+► Summary of the article (done by the author): The Company is caught in the grip of Compliance Law, the jaws of which are those of Incitement (1) and Sanction that the Company must apply to ensure the effectiveness of its processes to which it is itself subject (2 ).

 First, the Company has been delegated to fabricate reprehensible rules that it must apply to itself and to third parties with whom it has dealings.
 To this end, the Company sets up "processes", that is to say verification and prevention procedures, in order to show that the offenses that it is likely to commit will not happened.

 These processes constitute standards of behavior to prevent and avoid that the facts constituting the infringements are not themselves carried out.
 They are thus one of the elements of Civil Liability Law in its preventive or restorative purposes.